waisbrot/kidsay/_posts/2018-05-20-On-a-Pirate-Ship.md

 Me: "Hm.
 That doesn't seem very nice."<br/>
 Phineas: "That's because... _WE'RE PIRATES!!!!_ Aaarrgh!"

-Then the both shouted "aargh" at me a lot.
+Then they both shouted "aargh" at me a lot.